OzGav/ma-docs/music_assistant.markdown

 The Music Assistant (MA) integration allows you to connect Home Assistant to a [Music Assistant Server](https://music-assistant.io/).
 Once configured, all [MA Players](https://music-assistant.io/player-support/) show up as Home Assistant [media player entities](/integrations/media_player/).
 Media players will allow you to control media playback and see the currently playing item.

-There is currently support for the following device types within Home Assistant:
+There is currently support for the following Home Assistant Platforms:

 - [Media player](#media-player)